| | KNOWLEDGE BASED DEVELOPMENT IN MEXICO: IS THERE A ROLE FORTHE UNIVERSITY?

 economic development and to consider a more nuance role for the university

+in this process.
 Key words: Pathway investigation, university,

+technological innovation.
 Technological knowledge and

 innovation are more and more conceptualized as the machinery that drives